(Most recently updated 2/17/2018.) Today, Denver is served by seven different US routes: US 6, US 36, US 40, US 85, US 87, US 285, and US 287...

 That remained standing until August 2012; since then there is no signed evidence of US 87 in Colorado.

 US 6 and US 85 are both signposted in the Denver area, but not where they are concurrent with I-25, and not at the exchanges between I-25 and I-70.
-Interestingly, as of 2017, there were still three assemblies on I-70 indicating the US 6-85 overlap.
+Interestingly, as of 2018, there were still four assemblies on I-70 indicating the US 6-85 overlap.
 But they are kind of pointless, because for traffic heading south on Vasquez (US 6-85), drivers are not told that those routes continue to the west on I-70.
 Also, for traffic heading north on Santa Fe (US 85) or east on the 6th Ave.
 Freeway (US 6), there is no signage informing drivers that those routes continue to the north along I-25.
 CDoT certainly does not make it easy for travelers to follow US routes through the state.

 Research and/or photo credits: Mike Ballard; Matt Salek; Dale Sanderson; Michael Summa